 - Extra cinnamon and maple syrup for topping the pudding (optional)

-- Heat up the syrup, cinnamon, and salt with approximately half of the milk and cream on the stove until it's just barely simmering (be careful not to scorch the milk!).
+- Heat up the syrup (1/4 cup), cinnamon (1/2 teaspoon), and a pinch of kosher salt with approximately 1/2 cup of the milk and 1/2 cup of the cream on the stove until it's just barely simmering (be careful not to scorch the milk!).

-- Meanwhile, beat the cornstarch, remaining milk and cream, and egg yolk in another bowl.
+- Meanwhile, beat the cornstarch (2 tablespoons), remaining 1/4 cup milk and 1/4 cup cream, and egg yolk in another bowl until no lumps remain.